davidfox87/seizure_detection/README.md

 # Automatic detection of seizure activity from EEG time series data

 In this mini-project, I attempt to apply different machine learning models to automatically classify EEG time series into diseased (seizure) and healthy (non-seizure) groups.
 To do this, i applied signal processing (Filtering, Fourier, and Wavelet transforms) to each EEG recording to obtain a feature space.
-Using SKlearn pipelines, I compared all the classical models including logistic regression, SVM, and KNNs with ensemble tree-based methods such as random-forest and XGboost.
+Using SKlearn pipelines, I compared all the classical models including logistic regression, SVM, and KNNs with ensemble tree-based methods such as decision trees, random-forest and XGboost.

 I also apply a convolutional neural network model (Tensorflow/Keras) to classify overlapping 2 s windows of EEG time series.
 Although, deep-learning was not necessary in this problem, its use was just for didactic purposes.